Navid200/Issues2/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "Please do NOT open an issue!"
-about: Pluease use discussions instead.
+about: Please use discussions instead.
 label: status-triage
 ---